What could happen to morning travel times?

 Who can walk to transit?

 PRT uses the best available sidewalk data from the Southwestern Pennsylvania Commission (SPC) to estimate the areas that are within a quarter mile or 5 minute walk to transit -- the time that research shows most people find reasonable.
-Comparing the areas that were within a 5 minute walk to transit in 2008 through today highlights the losses the system and our region have experienced due to past budget cuts and what might come next if a 35% reduction in service results from a lack of state funding.
+The animation below shoes the areas that were within a 5 minute walk to transit in 2008 through today and highlights the losses the system and our region have experienced due to past budget cuts and what might come next if a 35% reduction in service results from a lack of state funding.